jeffreylederer/Tournament/readme.md

 - For byes, the team with a bye is awarded the average winning score of all played games that week for determining standings.

 - For forfeits, the team not forfeiting is awarded the average winning score of all played games that week for determining standings.
 The forfeiting team receives no scored points for that week.

+# Order of Play

+This a list of Greens, Rink Boundary Marker, and Direction for each week of play.
+The idea is that each week the teams playing use different rinks in order to minimize the wear on any set of rinks.

 # Membership